-In order to deliver the high-value working products to customers, Scrum teams envision what the product should look like and how it should be built.
+In order to deliver high-value working products to customers, Scrum teams envision what the product should look like and how it should be built.
 In the Scrum framework, the product is the focus, built iteratively and improving with each iteration.

 A Scrum roadmap can be an extremely valuable tool, especially in a dynamic environment where changes happen often and are welcomed.
 With that in mind, let's have a look at how to build one such roadmap.

 Of roadmaps and planning

 Before we proceed any further, let's address the confusion that always creeps into any discussion on Agile, planning and roadmaps.
 Agile principles state that there should be a focus on working software over comprehensive plans and documentation.
 So, if a roadmap is basically a high-level plan, doesn't it contradict what Agile and Scrum are all about?

 That's indeed a good question.
 However, one thing that manages to effectively slip through peoples' minds is that there's, in fact, a difference between a plan and planning.
 The fact of the matter is that Agile differs from traditional methods mainly because it encourages adaptive development over formulating a plan.
-Still, long-term planning cannot be avoided, even in Agile.
+Still, some long-term agile planning cannot be avoided.

 When we say planning, we don't mean creating an extensive and detailed plan on how a certain product should be built.
 Instead, it means considering how the development should proceed where everyone involved is aligned on how long it should take and how much it will cost, based on a rough estimate.
 Therefore, a Scrum roadmap serves as a powerful tool that describes how a certain product is likely to grow.